 M.Ed.
 Administration and Supervision Program Overview

-Become a more effective and innovative academic leader while fostering the values of social justice, ethics, and Catholic identity with a Master of Education degree in Administration and Supervision at Marymount University!
+Become a more effective and innovative academic leader while fostering the values of social justice, ethics, and integrity with a Master of Education degree in Administration and Supervision at Marymount University!

-Designed to accommodate the busy schedules of teachers and administrators, the Administration and Supervision graduate program features engaging, interactive, and fully-online coursework during the school year, as well as intensive two-week residencies at Marymount’s Arlington campus during the summer.
+Designed to accommodate the busy schedules of teachers and administrators, the Administration and Supervision graduate program features engaging, interactive, and fully online coursework.

 Our M.Ed. in Administration and Supervision prepares students for advanced careers as public, private, and Catholic school leaders.
-Coursework covers impactful leadership practices and community building, as well as the Church’s history, teachings, and moral perspectives — all while encouraging every student’s own faith and spiritual growth within an academic community.
+Coursework covers impactful leadership practices, continuous improvement, and community building, as well as the Catholic and public schools’ history, teachings, and moral perspectives — all while encouraging every student’s own beliefs and viewpoints within a supportive academic community.

-Marymount offers a 50% tuition reduction to all current diocesan teachers and administrators enrolled in the Administration and Supervision (Catholic School Leadership) program.
-We are currently working with several dioceses in the U.S. to secure additional funding.
+Marymount offers a tuition reduction to all current Catholic diocesan teachers and administrators enrolled in the Administration and Supervision program.
 Please contact us for a current update on available tuition assistance.

 - Earn an Administration & Supervision license